-In Illinois -- as in every other state -- employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
+In Illinois—as in every other state—employees who are temporarily out of work through no fault of their own may qualify for unemployment benefits.
 The eligibility rules, prior earnings requirements, benefit amounts, and other details vary from state to state, however.
 Here are the basic rules for collecting unemployment benefits in Illinois.

 There are three eligibility requirements to collect unemployment in Illinois.

 Virtually all states look at your recent work history and earnings during a one-year "base period" to determine your eligibility for unemployment.
 (See Nolo's article Unemployment Compensation: Understanding the Base Period for more information).

 In Illinois, as in most states, the base period is the earliest four of the five complete calendar quarters before you filed your claim for benefits.
 For example, if you filed your claim in October of 2019, the base period would be from June 1, 2018 through May 31, 2019.

 If you have been receiving temporary total disability payments under the Illinois Workers' Compensation and Occupational Diseases Act, you may have low or even insufficient earnings during the regular base period to qualify for benefits.
 In this situation, the agency may allow you to extend the base period to capture up to one year of earnings before the regular base period began.

 Illinois also recognizes an alternate base period for those who can't meet the earnings requirements (below) in the regular base period.
 The alternate base period is the last four completed quarters before the person files for unemployment.
 This alternate period takes more recent employment into account.
 Even filers who qualify using the regular base period can ask the agency to instead use the alternate base period to calculate their benefits, if that would result in a higher weekly amount.

 During the base period, you must have been paid at least $1,600 total, and you must have been paid at least $440 of that total outside of your highest paid quarter.